of the Traveler's Choice for all of South America!

 to spend several days in the northern part of the country.

-picture appears.
-After all, a picture is worth a thousand words.
+A picture is worth a thousand words.
+We have hundreds of

-give us your likes in Google+, Facebook and Twitter for every web page you
+give us your likes in Google+, Facebook and/or Twitter for every web page you

 enjoyed.
 That will help others to find that page as well.